rdfostrich/article-jws2018-ostrich/content/evaluation.md

 <figcaption markdown="block">
 Ingestion times and storage sizes for each of the RDF archive approaches for BEAR-B hourly.
-The additional size for HDT-indexes is shown separately.
+The additional storage size for the HDT index files are provided between brackets.
 </figcaption>
 </figure>